 Students and prospective students have access to a wide variety of tests and assessments.
 They may take tests that assess their interests, values, abilities, personality traits, aptitudes, and achievements.
 Many assessments and tests require the referral of a counselor/academic advisor and an interpretation of the results by a counselor/academic advisor afterwards.
 The most commonly used tests are described below.

-Most assessment & testing is done at the Testing Office on the 30th Avenue campus.
+Most assessment & testing sessions are performed at the Testing Office on the 30th Avenue campus.
 Limited testing services are also available at LCC at Cottage Grove and LCC at Florence

 Placement Tests for College Students in Reading, Writing, and Math

-The College Board Accuplacer™ software is used for the reading, writing and math placement tests.
+The College Board Accuplacer™ software is used for the Classic version of the reading, writing and math placement tests.
 A majority of new entering students are required to take this cluster of tests.
 The results of the reading and writing tests determine the best starting place for students taking courses in the Language, Literature and Communication department, as well as in the Academic Learning Skills departments.
 The math placement tests determine the best starting place for students in courses requiring mathematical knowledge.
+For more information, see Accuplacer Placement Testing information.

 General Educational Development Test (GED)

-This test is designed for people who have not finished high school and who wish to receive the Certificate of General Educational Development.
+This test is designed for people who have not finished high school and wish to receive the Certificate of General Educational Development.
 It has four subtests: Language Arts, Social Studies, Science, and Mathematics.
 The maximum time allowed is seven hours and 30 minutes.
 Examinees must be 18 years old (unless the person has a high school release/referral) and must provide personal identification.
-GED testing is scheduled according to demand and staff availability.
 Advanced registration is required.
 Cost: $152.
 For more information, see GED Testing Information.

 Strong Interest Inventory